From Hell (film): Production

-The film took several years to reach production, and two studios had owned the property before it found its home at Fox.
+From Hell took several years to reach production, and two studios had owned the property before it found its home at 20th Century Fox.
 The Hughes Brothers originally wanted Daniel Day-Lewis to play Abberline.
 In a 1997 interview, Alan Moore stated that Sean Connery had been cast in the role.
 When Connery dropped out, the Hughes Brothers met with Brad Pitt and Jude Law before deciding to cast Johnny Depp.
+The Hughes Brothers were hired to direct From Hell after choosing not to work on Planet of the Apes.

 Principal photography began on June 5, 2000 in and around Prague, Czech Republic and at Barrandov Studios on a massive backlot set recreating the 19th-century Whitechapel district of London.
 Additional exteriors were filmed in the United Kingdom, including at Crackington Haven, Boscastle in Cornwall and Goldings estate in Hertfordshire.

 Nigel Hawthorne was originally cast as Sir William Gull, but on July 26, 2000, it was announced that Hawthorne had withdrawn from the role because of his terminal cancer.
 He was replaced by Ian Holm.
 The disparity in height between Hawthorne and the much shorter Holm forced some of the scenes to be altered.
 Hawthorne died two months after the film's release.

+As some critics considered the film to be too violent and gory, it was edited in order to avoid an NC-17 rating by the Motion Picture Association of America.
+Eventually, it received an R rating due to "strong violence/gore, sexuality, language and drug content".

+From Hell's premiere took place at the Toronto International Film Festival in September 2001.
+During the September 11 attacks, Graham was flying to New York City for a number of meetings with film directors when she saw smoke coming from the World Trade Center.

 Marilyn Manson originally intended to work with the film's composer Trevor Jones to remix portions of the score for use within the film.
 It proved impossible to do this work before the film's release date, so Manson instead contributed a remixed version of his song The Nobodies, which plays over the film's end credits.